angular/angular/aio/content/guide/prerequisites-setup.md

 Angular assumes specific versions of many related technologies and tools, such as TypeScript, Karma, Protractor, tsickle, zone.js.

-For details, see the [master `package.json` file](https://github.com/angular/angular/blob/master/package.json) for Angular.

 The `package.json` is organized into two groups of packages:

 * [Dependencies](guide/npm-packages#dependencies) are essential to *running* applications.